Former Archbishop of Canterbury Lord George Carey has been criticized over his guide for former Bishop Peter Ball, who became jailed for sexual abuse.

 By Martin Bashir, the BBC religion editor

-In a church whose scriptures and creeds communicate of “loving one another as Christ has cherished you,” there has been no compassion for Neil Todd, who has been repeatedly abused by way of Bishop Peter Ball at some point of the Eighties and early 90s.
+In a church whose scriptures and creeds communicate “loving one another as Christ has cherished you,” there has been no compassion for Neil Todd, whom Bishop Peter Ball repeatedly abused at some point in the Eighties and early ’90s.

-But whilst Ball resigned, the church issued a press release which the record says “inappropriately praised Peter Ball, offered his resignation as an act of self-sacrifice – however, provided no such apology to Mr. Todd and expressed no challenge for his welfare.”
+But while Ball resigned, the church issued a press release saying “inappropriately praised Peter Ball, offered his resignation as an act of self-sacrifice – however, provided no such apology to Mr. Todd and expressed no challenge for his welfare.”

 The preferential remedy of a popular priest and the lack of compassion for his victim are the traumatic keynotes of this comprehensive document.